- It is important to cast a wide net to reach a large audience when using social media marketing.

-Jake Tully, head of the creative department at TruckDrivingJobs.com, pointed out that many of these users prefer to share media from another source instead of posting something themselves.
+Jake Tully, head of the creative department at Trucking Unlimited, pointed out that many of these users prefer to share media from another source instead of posting something themselves.

-"Rather than taking selfies or giving out information regarded as personal, these older users enjoy filling up their timelines sharing articles, photos and videos relating to their interests, and do so quite frequently," Tully said.
+"Rather than taking selfies or giving out information regarded as personal, these older users enjoy filling up their timelines sharing articles, photos, and videos relating to their interests, and do so quite frequently," he said.
 "With this in mind, we try to cultivate an online presence with news stories that may bring the opinionated people out of the shadows."

 Andrew D'Amours, co-founder of Flytrippers, said Facebook is the best platform because it gives businesses more credibility with older audiences as they see their younger friends and relatives interacting with posts.

 Kevin Huhn, growth strategist and consultant at Hopes, Wishes and Dreams, said it's not enough to know where your audience is; you should also consider the type of product you're promoting when you choose which social channel to use.
-While Facebook is a good platform for promoting personal products, LinkedIn is more successful for advertising business offers, he said.
+While Facebook is a good platform for promoting personal products, LinkedIn is more successful for advertising business offers.

 An important part of any marketing campaign is knowing your audience.
 If you're looking to market to baby boomers or Gen X, Facebook is your best bet.
-Depending on your audience, Twitter, LinkedIn and Pinterest might be viable options as well.
+However, depending on your audience, Twitter, LinkedIn and Pinterest might be viable options as well.

-If you're looking to market specifically to seniors and other older demographics, here are a couple of tips to keep in mind:
+If you're looking to market specifically to seniors and other older demographics, here are a few tips to keep in mind:

-Use appropriate language.
-Besides avoiding crude or suggestive language, make sure to use words and phrasing that will be understood by a large audience.
+- Use appropriate language.
+Besides avoiding crude or suggestive language, make sure to use words and phrasing that a large audience will understand.
 When specifically targeting older demographics, avoid using jargon or slang that would be understood only by millennials or Gen Z. Rather, use simple descriptions of your products and services, and clearly outline their benefits.

-Market on multiple channels.
+- Market on multiple channels.
 Do not limit your marketing to one platform; use all possible channels to reach as many people as you can.
 In many situations, older demographics use different channels.
 Some use only one, and some might use all of them.
 In either situation, it is important to tailor your message to each channel.
-Use eye-catching images on all channels, but write different marketing copy for each channel.
+For example, use eye-catching images on all channels but write different marketing copy for each channel.